Compare Ireland’s mortgage interest rates

 Approval in Principle

 An Approval in Principle (AIP), is a letter from a lender showing the amount they could lend you, based on some initial checks.
-It’s free to get an AIP, and usually valid for six months.
+It’s free to get an AIP, and usually valid for six months or 12 months.